 While conducting market research is extremely beneficial, it can be challenging to choose what type of methodology best meets a company's unique goals and objectives.

-Focus groups are a popular qualitative market research method.
-Surveys, however, are a great quantitative market research method.
+For instance, focus groups are a popular qualitative market research method, while online surveys are a great quantitative methodology.

 Focus Groups: What are they?

 A focus group is when a selected gathering of people participate in a discussion together.

 Typically, the objectives are to learn about perceptions of a particular product, company, or idea.